Seed the database tables

 dbworkload util csv -i bank.yaml -x 1

-The CSV files will be located inside a bank
+The CSV files will be located inside a bank directory.

 $ ls -lh1 bank